-This depends on many things like your Internet connection, your SD card and your Raspberry Pi model
+It depends on many things, such as your Internet connection, your SD card and your Raspberry Pi model.

 Upgrade the packages

-Once the sync completed, you can now upgrade all the packages already installed
+Once the sync is complete, you can upgrade all the packages already installed.

 You can do this at the same place, in the Porthole application:

-- The Porthole terminal shows up to let you see the progress
+- The Porthole terminal will show up to let you see the progress.

-Take a break, we’ll continue just after 🙂
+Take a break, we’ll continue after it finishes :).

-If you want to do this later in a terminal or with SSH, the “emerge” command is the one you need to use
+If you want to do this later in a terminal or with SSH, or Secure Shell Protocol, is a cryptographic network protocol used for securely accessing and..., the “emerge” command is the one you will need to use.

 SSH / VNC

-SSH is already enabled by default, so you can connect directly to your Raspberry Pi (more details here)
+SSH is already enabled by default, so you can connect it directly to your Raspberry Pi (more details here).